-Figure 22: Lawrence Transit 2020-2021 Routes and 2020 Population Estimate Densities fitness for or the appropriateness for use rests solely on the requester.
-The City of Lawrence makes no warranties, express or implied, as to the use of the map.
+Figure 21: Lawrence Transit 2020-2021 Routes and 2020 Population Estimate Densities no warranties, express or implied, as to the use of the map.
 There are no implied warranties of merchantability or fitness for a particular purpose.
 The requester acknowledges and accepts the limitations of the map, including the fact that the map is dynamic and is in a constant state of maintenance, correction and update.